 The open Dutch landscape with dikes and canals.
 Indeed very open, so with cycling here, take the wind into account !

 Best rent a bike in the centre of Amsterdam, and take the ferry across the IJ behind Central Station.
 You'll first have to cycle through some urban parts before entering rural areas.
 By the way, the name " Waterland " dates from medieval times, so it's not invented for tourists !

 Official tourist information : www.vvv-waterland.nl

 Over the millennia the natural landscape here was formed not only by rivers and the sea, like in most parts of Holland, but also by Ice Age glaciers and wind.
-The result is an exceptionally varied landscape.
+Resulting what is simply an objective fact : nowhere else in the Netherlands will you find such a variation in landscapes within easy cycling distance.

 Along the rivers the classic Dutch meadows with cows, lakes and wetlands.
 Merging into higher sandy grounds covered with woods and heather plains.